BertrandWen/blog/research/CO-Seminar/README.md

-# CO Serminar Term 0
+# CO Seminar Term 0

 I always feel so lucky to work with these very talented guys.